 Admission is FREE

-The closest car park is the D-Day Museum car park, which is just a short walk away from the castle, this is also a coach park.
+The closest car park is the D-Day Story Museum Car Park, which is just a short walk away from the castle, this is also a coach park.
 Accessibility:

 Southsea Castle has no vehicle access and the nearest road is situated about 150 meters away from its entrance.
 However, disabled parking is available at the nearby D-Day Story Car Park, which is conveniently located close to the castle and offers a flat, short pathway leading to the castle entrance.

 Visitors with mobility impairments will find it difficult to access the keep and ramparts since they are only accessible via steep stairs.
 However, the courtyard, shop, and microbrewery (by appointment) are all situated at ground level, making them easier to access for most visitors.